jame0313/ITE2038-wiki/Disk-Space-Manager-(project-3-ver.-).md

 - return value - (none)
 - exceptions
   - if given table_id not opened by file_open_database_file, throw "unvalid tabld id" msg
-  - if given pagenum is unvalid, throw "pagenum is out of bound in file_write_page" msg
+  - (deprecated) if given pagenum is unvalid, throw "pagenum is out of bound in file_write_page" msg
+  - (new) if given pagenum is unvalid, just write it (upper layer handle this)
   - if read/write system call failed, throw "(function_name) system call failed!"
 ---
 6. void file_close_table_file()